 In order to implement this process, 70 O.S. § 6-101.17 created the TLE Commission.
 This Commission includes the Superintendent of Public Instruction (Chairperson), members of the State Senate and House of Representatives, and a representative from the Office of the Governor.
-In addition, the Commission consists of representatives from the Oklahoma Commission for Teacher Preparation, Career and Technology Education, higher education, local school boards, superintendent organizations, local businesses, teachers' unions, parent-teacher organizations, philanthropic organizations, and an individual involved in STEM (Science, Technology, Engineering and Mathematics) education.
-State law requires the TLE Commission to meet regularly through June of 2016.
+In addition, the Commission consists of representatives from the Oklahoma Commission for Teacher Preparation (now known as the Office of Education Quality and Accountability), Career and Technology Education, higher education, local school boards, superintendent organizations, local businesses, teachers' unions, parent-teacher organizations, philanthropic organizations, and an individual involved in STEM (Science, Technology, Engineering, and Mathematics) education.
+State law requires the TLE Commission to meet regularly through June 2016.
 Their role is to continue to shape the TLE process in Oklahoma by offering recommendations to the Oklahoma State Board of Education (OSBE) regarding details of implementation, viable quantitative and qualitative measures of teacher and leader effectiveness, and monitoring of district compliance.
 The TLE Commission meets monthly in order to continue this work.